 Fits standard 1/4- to 3/4-inch nuts and bolts.
 Affordable and durable.
 Adapts to power drills for lightning-fast jobs.
 Available in multiple colors.
 Great for casual use and small projects.

-This socket features a relatively shallow head.
+It features a relatively shallow head.

 One problem with tools is that you need to have so many on hand “just in case.”
 Even the simple act of loosening a nut or bolt requires having an arsenal of wrenches in both Society of Automotive Engineers (SAE) and metric sizes, because the two units of measurement are not interchangeable.
 If you choose the wrong wrench, you could damage the nut or bolt, making it extremely difficult to unfasten.
-Your solution is to purchase a universal socket wrench.
+Your solution is to get a universal socket wrench.

 A universal socket wrench is a versatile tool that can save you time and money for lighter-duty jobs.
-This device fits securely over whatever it is that you need twisted off.
+This device fits securely over whatever it is that you need to twist off.
 It doesn't matter if it’s a 1/2-inch square bolt or a 12-millimeter hex bolt, you can use the same tool.